calebmsword/javascript-notes/README.md

       throw new TypeError(`Class constructor ${NameOfClass.name} cannot be invoked without 'new'`);
     }

+    // it's actually more likely that the commands specified in the `constructor` method are copy-pasted here during transpilation
+    // but this would work too
     const result = constructorFromClass.apply(this, argsFromConstructor);
     if (typeof result === "object") {
       return result;